Skip to main content

 Application families

 All versions and editions of an application are together called an application family.
 Application families are used for managing upgrade and downgrade rights.
-In SAM Core on Snow Atlas, the application families of commercially available applications are defined and provided by the Data Intelligence Service (DIS).
+In Snow Atlas, the application families of commercially available applications are defined and provided by the DIS.